andrewbanchich/shreddit/README.md

 Usage: shreddit [OPTIONS] --username <USERNAME> --password <PASSWORD> --client-id <CLIENT_ID> --client-secret <CLIENT_SECRET>

 Options:
-  -u, --username <USERNAME>            Your Reddit username [env: SHREDDIT_USERNAME=your_username] -p, --password <PASSWORD>            Your Reddit password [env: SHREDDIT_PASSWORD=SuperSecretPassword123]
+  -u, --username <USERNAME>
+          Your Reddit username [env: SHREDDIT_USERNAME=your_username] -p, --password <PASSWORD>
+          Your Reddit password [env: SHREDDIT_PASSWORD=SuperSecretPassword123]
+      --client-id <CLIENT_ID>
-      --client-id <CLIENT_ID>          To create client credentials, you need to navigate to `https://www.reddit.com/prefs/apps/`, click `create another app...` and fill out the form.
+          To create client credentials, you need to navigate to `https://www.reddit.com/prefs/apps/`, click `create another app...` and fill out the form.
 Select the `script` type, and set `redirect uri` as `http://localhost:8080` [env: SHREDDIT_CLIENT_ID=lk4j56lkj3lk4j5656]
+      --client-secret <CLIENT_SECRET>
-      --client-secret <CLIENT_SECRET>  The client secret from when you created client credentials [env: SHREDDIT_CLIENT_SECRET=kl2kj3KJ345lkhRAWE]
+          The client secret from when you created client credentials [env: SHREDDIT_CLIENT_SECRET=kl2kj3KJ345lkhRAWE] --dry-run
-      --dry-run                        If set, shreddit will not modify or delete anything.
+          If set, shreddit will not modify or delete anything.
 It will simply log what it would do if not in dry run mode.
 This allows you to preview the plan of action before executing [env: SHREDDIT_DRY_RUN=false]
+      --thing-types <THING_TYPES>
-      --things <THINGS>                What "things" you want to delete (e.g. `comments`, `posts`) [env: SHREDDIT_THINGS=posts,comments] [default: posts comments] [possible values: posts, comments]
+          What "things" you want to delete [env: SHREDDIT_THING_TYPES=posts,comments] [default: posts comments] [possible values: posts, comments, friends]
+      --before <BEFORE>
-      --before <BEFORE>                [env: SHREDDIT_BEFORE=2023-01-01T00:00:00Z] [default: "2023-01-30 01:17:14.130347218 UTC"]
+          [env: SHREDDIT_BEFORE=2023-01-01T00:00:00Z] [default: "2023-03-02 17:49:30.225134209 UTC"]
+      --max-score <MAX_SCORE>
+          [env: SHREDDIT_MAX_SCORE=100]
+      --user-agent <USER_AGENT>
+          The User-Agent for Reddit API requests [env: SHREDDIT_USER_AGENT=ShredditRustClient] [default: ShredditRustClient] --gdpr-export-dir <GDPR_EXPORT_DIR>
+          The path of the directory of the unzipped GDPR export data.
+If set, `shreddit` will use the GDPR export folder instead of Reddit's APIs for discovering your data [env: SHREDDIT_GDPR_EXPORT_DIR=/home/you/Downloads/export_yourusername_20230101]
+  -h, --help
-  -h, --help                           Print help
+          Print help
+  -V, --version
-  -V, --version                        Print version
+          Print version
 ```

 You can choose to pass in configuration settings via CLI arguments like: